-Entries to the ICIS Innovation Awards are judged by a specially chosen panel of seven leading industry experts, all with a keen interest in innovation.
+Entries to the ICIS Innovation Awards are judged by a specially chosen panel of five leading industry experts, all with a keen interest in innovation.
 They are looking for innovative projects that solve problems and provide solutions for companies, their customers and society at large, as well as benefitting the environment and progressing sustainability.

 Winning companies and individuals will be presented with their awards at a lunch in central London in early December, attended by the winners, sponsors, judges and ICIS personnel.

 is a principal director and leads Accenture’s chemicals and natural resources strategic research.
 He has more than 25 years of experience in the process industries, including project activities in manufacturing, marketing and distribution.
 Paul regularly writes and presents on topics impacting the chemical industry.
 He holds a master’s degree from the London School of Economics, with a bachelor’s degree in chemistry and business.